About sarcomas

 How does it appear?

-• Tumors located deep in the body that may not present with any symptoms until they grow larger.
+• Tumors located deep in the body that may not present with any symptoms until they grow larger or causing pressure in the space they are growing.

 • May appear as painless masses below the skin.